-Brown had a so-so night offensively, scoring 9 points — though his 8 rebounds once again led the team.
+Brown had a so-so night offensively, scoring 9 points.
+His 8 boards, though, once again led the rebound-starved team.

-Brown got “rooked” on at least one call (nearby), as feisty Bucks guard Matthew Dellavedova appeared to get more than a little arm, but, well, there’s a reason they call it “getting rooked.”
+Brown got “rooked” on at least one call, pictured nearby.
+(Feisty Bucks guard Matthew Dellavedova appeared to get more than a little arm.
+But, well, there’s a reason they call it “getting rooked.”)

-With 3:38 to play and Boston clinging to a 97-95 lead, Brown stole the ball from rookie of the year Malcolm Brogdon, and converted with 3:33 to give the Celtics a 99-95 lead.
+With 3:38 to play and Boston clinging to a 97-95 lead, Brown stole the ball from rookie of the year Malcolm Brogdon.
+He coasted for a layin with 3:33 to give the Celtics a 99-95 lead.

-Brown’s 3-pointer a minute later put the Celtics up 102-97, but were the last points they would score in regulation.
+Brown’s 3-pointer a minute later put the Celtics up 102-97.
+These were the last points they would score in regulation.
 Thanks in part to Brown’s clutch baskets, they made it to overtime for a 112-108 win.

-Brown made a relatively chipped in modestly in victories over Detroit (4 points) and Toronto (8).
+Brown chipped in modestly in victories over Detroit (4 points) and Toronto (8).
 But with the win over the Raptors, the Celtics pushed their record to 31-18.
-Boston was closing in on a coaching spot for Brad Stevens in the coming NBA All-star game.
+Boston was closing in on a coaching spot for Brad Stevens in the NBA All-star game.

-SUDDENLY THE CELTICS were riding a 5-game winning streak, heading into another home matchup against the team every Celtics fan likes to put an “f” in front of, the Los Angeles Lakers.
+SUDDENLY THE CELTICS were riding a 5-game winning streak.
+And heading into a home matchup against the team every Celtics fan likes to put an “f” in front of, the LA Lakers.

 February 3 — Brown turned in a 12-point, 7-rebound performance as the Celtics won 113-107.

-For the third straight game, he had no turnovers, giving him a total of 5 miscues in 6 games as a starter in the Celtic turnaround run.
+For the third straight game, he had no turnovers.
+This gave the rookie a total of 5 miscues in 6 games as a starter in the Celtic turnaround run.
 (Three came in his January 25 start against Houston.)

 Brown followed that up with another solid night against the Clippers on February 5.
 He scored 11 as part of a lineup that held J.J.
 Reddick, Austin Rivers, and Paul Pierce to a combined 14 points.

-On a so-so shooting night (for him, during the Celtic 10-game run) — 4 of 10 from the floor, 1 of 5 from 3 — Brown left the game with just under 4 minutes to play and the Celtics in front, 97-85.
-(Pierce hit a late “gentleman’s contested 3” that sent the Garden into a well-deserved uproar.)
+On a so-so shooting night — 4 of 10 from the floor, 1 of 5 from 3 — Brown left the game with just under 4 minutes to play and the Celtics in front, 97-85.
+(Pierce hit a late “gentleman’s contested 3” that ignited the Garden into a well-deserved uproarfaithful.)

 (This game, reportedly, was a factor in convincing Kings ownership to finally deal Cousins.
 They did so days later, over the all-star break.
 Shoutout to Bill Simmons and “the Ewing theory.”)

-Brown didn’t play well — 6 points, 3 turnovers.
+Brown didn’t play well.
+He put up 6 points, 3 turnovers.
 Neither, of course, did most of the Celtics.
 Matt Barnes and Willie Cauley-Stein went crazy off the bench and on the boards.
 The Kings ran Boston out of the gym in the fourth quarter.

-As the team boarded the plane for a back-to-back on the west-coast road trip, however, Brown and the Celtics were about to show they could turn things around.
+As the team boarded the plane for a back-to-back on the west-coast road trip, however, the Celtics were about to show they could turn things around.

 Blazing a clutch trail

-February 9 — Brown notched 14 points, and 7 rebounds (tied for team lead) and Celtics won 120-111 in Portland.
+February 9 — The rookie notched 14 points, and 7 rebounds (tied for team lead).
+The Celtics won 120-111 in Portland.

 As in the Milwaukee game, Brown was about to show what he could do down the stretch.

 With just under four minutes remaining, the Celtics led 102-100.
 Isaiah Thomas missed a three point shot that would have given Boston a 5-point lead.
-Then Brown grabbed the rebound and converted, putting the Celtics up 104-100.
+Then Brown grabbed the rebound and converted.
+After the flurry, the Celtics led 104-100.

 With 2:10 to play, and the Celtic lead back down to two, Brown drew a foul by C.J.
-McCollum and converted two free throws.
+McCollum.
+He sank both free throws.
 Boston 108, Portland 104.

-After a Marcus Smart basket put the Celtics up by 6, Brown drew a foul by Damian Lillard and made two more charities for a 112-104 lead with 1:12 to go, sealing the win.
+After a Marcus Smart basket put the Celtics up by 6, Brown drew a foul by Damian Lillard.
+Brown converted two more charities for a 112-104 lead with 1:12 to go, sealing the win.

-As the Celtics took off for Utah, the Boston and national press were starting to emit emoji ogle eyes.
+As the Celtics took off for Utah, the Boston and national press began casting emoji ogle eyes.
 MassLive.com noted Brown’s mean spirited (in a good way) post-up game (nearby).
-ESPN NBA writer Zach Lowe noticed the trend and gushed about it on ESPN.com.
+NBA writer Zach Lowe noticed the trend and gushed about it on ESPN.com.